International Student Eligibility

 - Students outside the U.S. for more than five months and those on "practical training" may have additional requirements.
 Please contact your international student adviser.

 If you need to withdraw from classes, or are asked to leave the university, you must report this to your international student adviser.
-If you report this prior to your withdrawal or dismissal, you will have 15 days to leave the United States.
-If you do not report this to your international student adviser, your status ends immediately.
+If you report this prior to your withdrawal or dismissal, you will have 15 days to leave the U.S. If you do not report this to your international student adviser, your status ends immediately.

 If you violate the immigration regulations you may be reinstated to lawful status if you have not been out of status more than five months, do not have a record of repeated or willful violations of immigration regulations, are currently pursuing or intending to pursue a full course of study, have not engaged in unauthorized employment, and establish that the violation of status resulted from circumstances beyond your control (for example, serious injury or illness, a natural disaster, or inadvertence on the part of an international student).
 For more information, please contact your international student adviser.